Israel election scandal: Netanyahu's party hires 1,200 to secretly film Arabs voting

 Breaking News Emails

-As Israeli Prime Minister Benjamin Netanyahu faces what is likely to be a tough re-election fight on Tuesday, his Likud party has confirmed reports that it hired and gave cameras to 1,200 polling-station observers in what it said was an effort to expose voter fraud, The Jerusalem Post reported.
+As Israeli Prime Minister Benjamin Netanyahu faces what is likely to be a tough re-election fight Tuesday, his Likud party has confirmed reports that it hired and gave cameras to 1,200 polling station observers in what it said was an effort to expose voter fraud, The Jerusalem Post reported.

 The party's admission came after Central Elections Committee chairman Justice Hanan Melcer said earlier Tuesday it was illegal to secretly film voters casting ballots.